-17 per cent of the young people said that the death of a close family member affected them so much that this became a key factor in their homelessness.
+17% of the young people said that the death of a close family member affected them so much that this became a key factor in their homelessness.
 In some cases, a parent died, which put additional pressure on the remaining parent.
 This led to the suffering and breakdown of the rest of the family.

-One in four members of the group said they had experienced violence, abuse or sexual assault within the childhood home, sometimes at the hands of a family member, sometimes a friend of the family.
+Finally – and I wasn’t expecting this – nearly one in four members of the group said they had experienced violence, abuse or sexual assault within the childhood home, sometimes at the hands of a family member, sometimes a friend of the family.